Study Abroad: Introduction

 Does this department offer any programs of its own?

-The Department of Greek and Latin recently operated its own spring break study-travel abroad program: our first trip, Greece 2008, was a wonderful success, and we hope to offer similar experiences in the future.
+The Department of Greek and Latin operated its own spring break study-travel abroad program in 2008.
+Greece 2008 was a wonderful success, and we hope to offer similar experiences in the future.